-All riders must wear a helmet.
+- All riders must wear a helmet.
 Gloves and covered shoes are highly recommended.

-Spares & tools.
+- Spares & tools.
 Try to be self-sufficient.
 Bring a spare tube and basic tools for your bike.

-Mosquito Repellent.
+- Mosquito Repellent.
 If you’re susceptible to mosquitoes or midges you may want to spray on some repellent.
 Some DORC locations are particularly popular with the biting insects.
 We have links to the Mosquito and Biting Midge calendars (at the top left of the page), showing when the little biters are particularly busy.

-Snacks.
+- Snacks.
 Not essential, but some people bring snacks for an energy burst as the ride progresses.
 Depending on your preference, sweets (snakes are popular), or fruit (such as banana) work well for a quick pick-me-up.

-When you’re out riding, remember we’re riding as a group, it’s not a race.
+Remember we’re riding as a group, it’s not a race.
 There’s no need to blast by the rider in front of you.
 If you’re aware that there’s a group of riders behind you, that’s fine.
 If they’re distracting you, stop when convenient and let them pass.

 If you’re regularly riding with DORC, you may want to check out the benefits of becoming a member.